-I, too, went to school for public relations (majored in it, actually) and quickly discovered that I liked the writing of releases much more than I liked the pitching of the stories.
+Full disclosure: I went to school for public relations (majored in it, actually).
+I quickly discovered that I liked the writing of releases much more than I liked the pitching of the stories.

 I also quickly discovered that many PR firms will take a client’s business (and money), even if they don’t really think they can get them any press coverage.
 They may try valiantly to get them on the news or in the paper, but they often know from the outset that their client’s “news” probably isn’t going to get any pick up.